idnahacks/GoodHound/README.md

 The schema can contain multiple queries, each on a separate line.

 #### Query
 -q can be used to override the default query that is run to calculate the busiest path.
-This can be useful if your dataset is large and you want to temporarily load in a query that looks a smaller set of your data in order to quickly try GoodHound out.
+This can be useful if your dataset is large and you want to temporarily load in a query that looks at a smaller set of your data in order to quickly try GoodHound out.
 Care should be taken to ensure that the query provides output in the same way as the built-in query, so it doesn't stop any other part of GoodHound running.
 The original query is :
 ```